openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 .. tags:: educator, how-to

-Creating an :ref:`open response assessment (ORA) assignment <Open Response Assessments Two>` is a multi-step process.
+Creating an :ref:`open response assessment (ORA) assignment <Open Response Assessments>` is a multi-step process.
 This section covers each step in detail.

 .. contents::
   :local:
   :depth: 1

-In addition, see these other topics about different aspects of open response assessments.
+In addition, you can also review other topics about different aspects of Open Response Assessments.

-* Components of an open response assessment: :ref:`Open Response Assessments Two<Open Response Assessments Two>`
+* Components of an :ref:`Open Response Assessments`

 * Viewing metrics and learner responses for released open response assessments:
   :ref:`Accessing ORA Assignment Information`